mukhtar-github/MongoDB-Developer-Learning-Path/M103: Basic Cluster Administration/Basic Cluster Administration.md

 Type "it" for more
 ```

-But now let's do a simple updateMany operation.

-Let's say that I want to make sure these messages here have an author.

-So I'm going to set a new field called author with the value called, well, my own name-- Norberto.

-Once I do this-- and keep in mind that this is one single operation, one UpdateOne, that modified and matched 100 different documents.

-If we jump back to local, and if we look for more operations, I can see that there is an update operation, or several update operations-- op equals u means an update-- for all the affected documents in this collection.
+But now let's do a simple *updateMany* operation.
+Let's say that I want to make sure these *messages here have an author*.
+So I'm going to set a new field called *author with the value called, well, my own name -- Mukhtar*.
+Once I do this -- and keep in mind that this is one single operation, one *UpdateOne*, that modified and matched *100 different documents*.
+If we jump back to *local*, and if we look for more operations, I can see that there is an *update operation, or several update operations -- op equals u means an update* -- for all the affected documents in this collection.

 So one single instruction-- an updateMany-- into our primary, produced 100 different operations into our oplog.